Equidistribution of $q$-orbits of closed geodesics: Background

 The bijection (\ref{eq:geoconj}) is now given by mapping the conjugacy class of $\gamma$ to the projection to $Y_0(N)$ of the oriented geodesic segment connecting $w$ and $\gamma w$ for some $w\in S_\gamma$.
 Note that this projection is indeed independent of the choice of $w\in S_\gamma$ and depends only on the conjugacy class of $\gamma$.
+Given an oriented closed geodesic $\CC\subset \Gamma\backslash \Hb$, we can consider the obvious lift to the unit tangent bundle